 It’s important to remember that the safety of any activity, including Onewheeling and skateboarding, largely depends on the rider and how they operate the board.
 Proper protective gear such as a helmet, knee and elbow pads, and wrist guards should always be worn as they can greatly reduce the risk of injury.
 Also we need to be good examples for the Onewheel community.
-Think of yourself as a Onewheel diplomat.
+Think of yourself as a Onewheel ambassador.
 Practicing good safety habits such as obeying traffic laws and being aware of your surroundings can also help to prevent accidents but also keep Onewheel riding alive in your community.
 It only takes a bad accident for your local community to demand restrictions and bans.
+Safety gear is paramount.

-In conclusion, while both Onewheels and skateboards have the potential to be dangerous, the data shows that Onewheels seem to be safer relative to skateboarding.
+While both Onewheels and skateboards have the potential to be dangerous, the data shows that Onewheels seem to be safer relative to skateboarding.
 However, users should always exercise caution and practice good safety habits while using either equipment.”

 Conclusion – Are they Safe or Not?